Qacha's Nek: Demography

 The people of Qacha's Nek are called "Melele" (Wanderers), and the colours of the place / district are maroon and white.
 Other than Sesotho and English, people speak Xhosa and Sephuthi.

 Climate

-The town has 900 mm precipitation per year, the highest annual rainfall of any Lesotho district capitals.
+The town has 900 mm precipitation per year, the highest annual rainfall of any Lesotho district capital.
 From the nearby Indian Ocean clouds move up almost daily, so that in Qacha's Nek fog often prevails.
 In the summer, the average temperature is 17 °C. Because of its climate, Qacha's Nek is green longer than most other places in Lesotho every year, and is very refreshing.
 There is an increasing population of fauna like snails, and the place has always had several species of rare flora.